By Laide Akinboade

 This was revealed at a stakeholders meeting at the first edition of Naija Youth Talk themed ‘The Nigeria We Want’ – to mark the 2019 International Literacy Day.

-In his remark the country representative of UNICEF said young people are the body and soul of every nation and Nigeria’s youths population is one of the largest in the world and has the highest number of out of school children (10.5), in the world.
+In his remark the country representative of UNICEF said young people are the body and soul of every nation and Nigeria’s youths population is one of the largest in the world and has the highest number of out of school children (10.

 “In the education sector, which is the focus of today’s brainstorming, our young people want an education system with good learning outcomes, where a child with nine years of basic education could read and write.
 Young people want an education that is function all, equipping them with skills to compete in the highly technical global market place”.

 Special Adviser to President Muhammadu Buhari , on Media, Femi Adesina, at his remarks called on Nigerian youths to love their country irrespective of the country fault.

 He said, “Youths have a right to want a certain country because they are stakeholders.
 Youths are the future and they have the right to ask for a country without xenophobia.

 “For us to have the country of our dream, then we must love our country and it must love us back in return.
 We must get to the level whereby we love Nigeria irrespective of its faults.

 “It is very sad, that some people are happy when Nigeria is not working, this shouldn’t be because when it’s works it is for us”.